 Price: $699-$799

 After a record-breaking fundraising campaign, AnkerMake M5 3D printer developers delivered on their pledge.
 They are still working to deliver up-to-date software and add-ons for this remarkable product.
-The default high-speed capability and outstanding design are the main trump cards of this machine.
+Its main trump cards are the machine’s default high-speed capability and outstanding design.

 AnkerMake M5 Review by Max Funkner.